Scandinavians have a saying: “there’s no such thing as bad weather, only bad clothing.”

 Then we had two kids exactly two years apart, and I didn’t ski for like… four years.
 This past year, though, we got back out there, and it was AWESOME.
 I’m looking forward to getting both my kids their first set of X-country skis, but for now they’re cozied up in our Thule Chariot Lite, hooked up with the Cross Country Ski adapter kit, and they totally love it.
 We throw them in there with some hot chocolate and tell them it’s a sleigh ride!

-If you’re somewhere where X-country skiing is available to you, this is such an incredible, refreshing way to get outside (plus it’s great exercise) with your kids.
+If you’re somewhere where X-country skiing is available to you, this is such an incredible, refreshing way to get outside with your kids (plus it’s great exercise).

 The buy-in for the likes of a ski chariot is a big one, I know (sigh)… but if you’re interested, the Thule Chariot Lite (single or doubles version) is a fantastic stroller in its own right, and it also comes with a bike attachment (summer activity! whoo!), if that makes you feel any better.
 Anyway, if you either want to start or get back into XC skiing, I think it’s worth every penny.

 Here’s the big secret: it’s just walking, but in the snow.
 I was a little intimidated by the idea of snowshoeing at first, but it’s super fun and super easy.
 Really: a three-year-old can do it.
-James just got his first pair of snowshoes and has been romping all over the place in them — so cute.
+James just got his first pair of snowshoes and has been romping all over the place in them, and it’s so cute.

 With the right toddler outerwear and a good baby carrier, it’s also manageable to bring a baby along with you.
 I took both my kids in the carrier zipped under my maternity coat (actually, it was just my dad’s old coat, hah!) when they were babes, and threw them on my back in a hiking carrier as they got older.
 You can also get a cover for your baby carrier.